Access to government information and data

 FOI application forms are available online, through the State Records of South Australia website.
 You can also go directly to the government agency that holds the information you are seeking.

 State Records has details about:

 - the type of documents you can access

 - how to apply to amend your personal information within a document that is inaccurate, incomplete, out of date or misleading.

 Government information that is regularly released under FOI is available on each department's website.

-The South Australian Cabinet has approved the proactive publication of selected cabinet documents, when they become 10 years old.
-These documents are available to members of the public without requiring an FOI application.
+Cabinet has approved the proactive publication of selected cabinet documents, when they become 10 years old.
+These documents are available to members of the public without needing an FOI application.